techclub-iisertpt/manim-bootcamp-2025/README.md

 ## 🚀 Getting Started

 Ready to jump in?
-Here’s how:
+Here’s how (coming soon):

 1. **Install Manim**:
     Follow the instructions in the `INSTALL.md` file to get Python and Manim installed on your system.